The History of Cornell University

+Cornell University is a private and statutory Ivy League research university located in Ithaca, New York.
+Founded in 1865 by Ezra Cornell and Andrew Dickson White, Cornell university was intended to teach and make contributions in all fields of knowledge—from the classics to the sciences, and from the theoretical to the applied.
+These ideals, unconventional for the time, are captured in Cornell's motto, a popular 1865 Ezra Cornell quotation: "I would found an institution where any person can find instruction in any study."
 Cornell university is broadly organized into seven undergraduate colleges and seven graduate divisions at its main Ithaca campus, with each college and division defining its own admission standards and academic programs in near autonomy.
 Cornell university also administers two satellite medical campuses, one in New York City and one in Education City, Qatar, and Cornell Tech, a graduate program that incorporates technology, business, and creative thinking.
 The program moved from Google's Chelsea Building in New York City to its permanent campus on Roosevelt Island.